 Explain the benefits of having modern legal software

 Helping your partner understand the immense benefits of having modern legal software can help them agree to the transition.
-Describe the advantages of keeping up with the competition by leveraging a powerful settlement calculator or one-click intake to matter creation.
+Describe the advantages of keeping up with the competition by leveraging a powerful personal injury settlements calculator or one-click client intake form software.
 Further, emphasize how allowing your potential and current clients to electronically sign documents saves your firm and its patrons time and money.

 Legal software such as CloudLex allows you to message your clients securely and conveniently in the app without picking up the phone or opening an email.
 The conversation is automatically tracked, indexed, and saved within the client’s online matter.
 No more hunting for handwritten notes or tracking deleted emails.